Any time Giorgio Armani releases new shades of their now world-famous Eyes to Kill Silk Shadows I get all giggly.

 It’s stunning, really.
 The seafoam hues are brought out in a shade-shifting way, sometimes looking grey or light blue and other times leaning more green.

-This was the true stunner in the promotional images – it looked like the dark ocean – and it translates that way in real life too.
+Surely, this was the true stunner in the promotional images – it looked like the dark ocean.
+Moreover, it translates that way in real life too.

 Obsidian Black – Dry/Wet

-Another multi-dimensional winner.
-Armani just knows how to produce a stellar eyeshadow, plain and simple.
+Another Giorgio Armani eyes to kill multi-dimensional winner.
+In general, Armani just knows how to produce a stellar eyeshadow, plain and simple.
 The texture of Obsidian Black is slightly different than the other Eyes to Kill shades I have tried (Madre Perla too).
-They both feel extra silky to me, even smoother and more refined.
+Additionally, they both feel extra silky to me, even smoother and more refined.

-I can’t say enough about these shades.
-I own several and have never been disappointed.
-I haven’t tested these for wear time yet, but of all the ones I have had in the past I have never had an issue with creasing or smudging.
+However, I can’t say enough about these shades.
+In fact, I own several and have never been disappointed.
+Also, I haven’t tested these for wear time yet, but of all the ones I have had in the past I have never had an issue with creasing or smudging.